altamber/yearEndProject/README.md

 which recipe, and it will check to see if you have all of the necesary ingredients.
 This program contains 3 files, 2 which are my project, and one is a tester file that shows that the class works.
 Any issues running the program, I coded this on codeHS.com so you can use this link https://codehs.com/share/lets_try_this_again_IXfjPf
-(Copy and paste, the link is not embedded)